OneKey-Network/addressability-framework/mvp-spec/dsp-implementation.md

-# Goal
+# DSP Implementation

-Describe the technical requirements for a DSP engaged through the Model Terms with a supply partner.
+DSPs can implement Prebid SSO and shares Prebid SSO Data with partners accordingly to the Model Terms.
+This document describes the technical requirements for it.

-# General note about formats
+## General note about formats

 The described API use timestamps based on 1970 (unix epoch time).

-# General note about signature
+## General note about signature

 Prebid SSO Data format is design to let the user audit how his preference got to their current state.
 Therefore, Prebid SSO relies on the signatures